timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Understanding TAP File Operations

-TAP files are the core of the TS Pico experience.
+TAP files are the core of the TS-Pico experience.
 Think of each TAP file as a digital cassette tape that can contain multiple programs.
 Unlike physical tapes, TAP files load instantly, never wear out, and can be easily copied and organized.

 ### The TAP File Lifecycle

-Every TAP file goes through a simple lifecycle in the TS Pico:
+Every TAP file goes through a simple lifecycle in the TS-Pico:
 1. **Selection:** You choose which TAP file to work with
-2. **Mounting:** The TS Pico makes the file active and ready to use
+2. **Mounting:** The TS-Pico makes the file active and ready to use
 3. **Navigation:** You can move around within the TAP file to find specific programs
 4. **Usage:** You load and save programs using standard TS 2068 commands
 5. **Closing:** You properly close the file when done